thanhnam192/nab-assignment/README.md

   <li>9.
 Run: sam deploy --template-file <b>PATH_TO_FILE</b>\demo-template.yaml  --stack-name demo-nab --capabilities CAPABILITY_IAM --region ap-southeast-2</li>
   </ul>

   <h4>2.
-Deploy our Microservice Lanscape on Docker.
+Deploy our Microservice Landscape on Docker.
 Do step by step as below to deploy our application:</h4>
   <ul>
   <li>1.
 Open docker-compose.yml file and update some params:
     <ul>